ethereum-optimism/optimism/specs/glossary.md

 [payload attributes]: glossary.md#payload-attributes

-This term refers to data that can be derived from [L2 chain derivation inputs][deriv-inputs] found on L1, which are then passed to the [execution engine] to construct L2 blocks.
+This term refers to data that can be derived from [L2 chain derivation inputs][deriv-inputs] found on L1, which are then passed to the [execution engine][execution-engine] to construct L2 blocks.

 "Payload attributes" is a term that originates and is specified in the [Ethereum Engine API specification][engine-api], which we extend in this specification.